Manage volume storage

 Access a volume

-You can access and write to a volume on a Machine just like a regular directory.
+Access and write to a volume on a Machine just like a regular directory.

 For Machines managed with Fly Launch, the destination